We are in this

 Is Wi-Fi available in the resident’s rooms?

-Wi-Fi offered by Residential Plaza is only available in the TV room on each floor.
-Regretfully those areas are closed at this time.
-We are brainstorming of ways residents could use these spaces without putting themselves at risk and complying with CDC recommendations of social distancing.
+Wi-Fi offered by Residential Plaza is only available in the TV room on each floor and activity rooms on the first and second floor.
+We continue to educate our residents to make sure they use these spaces without putting themselves at risk and complying with CDC recommendations of social distancing.
 If your loved one has a cellphone, we encourage you to call the provider and inquire about adding a hot spot to the device.
 Our staff could help with the setup.

 My loved one has a private bathroom.
 S/he may forget to replace the soap and paper towels.
 How can I make sure she/he has the proper supplies to practice good hand hygiene?